Oak-Development-Technologies/RPGA-Feather/README.md

 <image src="/images/RPGA%20Feather%20rev%20b.jpg">

+You can find the PDF under the [Hardware Directory Here](/hardware/RPGA.pdf).
+Thanks to [@skliffmueller](https://github.com/skliffmueller) for making and sharing it.

 ### usage examples

 We provide a few examples in this repository for getting familiar with interfacing with the iCE5LP4K FPGA.